34rthsh4p3r/PPR/README.md

 ## Acknowledgments

-This project was developed with significant assistance from Google AI Studio (Gemini 2.0 Pro Experimental 02-05) on Visual Studio Code.
+This project was developed with significant assistance from Google AI Studio (Gemini 2.0 Pro Experimental 02-05) on PyCharm and Visual Studio Code.

 ## License